alberto-lazari/computer-science/advanced-algorithms/notes.typ

 *Complexity*: $O (m dot n)$

 Make cuts to separate a growing set $A$ (initialized to ${s}$), and find _light edges_.
-Add the light edge found with the cut to $A$ and repeat, until you have a tree (no more vertexes outside $V \\ A$)
+Add the light edge found with the cut to $A$ and repeat, until you have a tree (no more vertices outside $V \\ A$)

 The search for the light edge is $O (m)$ and is repeated $n$ times, but it can be optimized

 === Prim with heap
 *Complexity*: $O (m log n)$

-Use a heap to store vertexes, ordered on their cost to reach from a vertex already processed (light edge that crosses the cut)
+Use a heap to store vertices, ordered on their cost to reach from a vertex already processed (light edge that crosses the cut)
-For every vertex that you put in $A$ (actually that you extract from the heap $H$) check if you can update the cost of the vertexes still in $H$
+For every vertex that you put in $A$ (actually that you extract from the heap $H$) check if you can update the cost of the vertices still in $H$

-In order to keep trace of the actual edges, instead of the vertexes, it's needed to save the parent of every vertex you update
+In order to keep trace of the actual edges, instead of the vertices, it's needed to save the parent of every vertex you update

 The complexity is actually $O (n log n + m log n)$, but graph $G$ is connected $=> m >= n - 1$